Junior Professorship for Business Psychology

 Designing Virtual Work that Works

-The Junior Professorship for Business Psychology is part of the Institute for Labor Economics and Socioeconomics (IAS) at the School of Business, Economics, and Society at FAU Erlangen-Nürnberg.
+The Assistant Professorship for Business Psychology is part of the Institute for Labor Economics and Socioeconomics (IAS) at the School of Business, Economics, and Society at FAU Erlangen-Nürnberg.
 In both research and teaching, we focus on human experience and behavior in the (increasingly digitized) workplace.
 Our research spands a range of current topics, such as virtual communication, teamwork and work design and addresses questions such as:

 • How does the lack of a shared physical work environment affect communication, coordination or connectedness in teams?